auth0/docs/articles/quickstart/native/android/01-embedded-login.md

 ---
 title: Login
-description: This tutorial will show you how to integrate Lock v2 in your Android project in order to present a login screen.
+description: This tutorial will show you how to integrate Lock v2 in your Android project in order to present an Embedded login screen.
 budicon: 448
 ---

-This tutorial will show you how to integrate Lock v2 in your Android project in order to present a login screen.
+This tutorial will show you how to integrate Lock v2 in your Android project in order to present an Embedded login screen.

 <%= include('../../../_includes/_package', {
   org: 'auth0-samples',
   repo: 'auth0-android-sample',
-  path: '01-Login',
+  path: '01-embedded-login',
   requirements: [
     'Android Studio 2.3',
     'Android SDK 25',